temikelani/delpoy-a-highly-available-server-on-ec2/README.md

 # To DO <a id='todo'></a> ([go to top](#top))

-- add stress test to test sacling policies
+- add stress test to test scaling policies
 - add Network ACLs
 - make keypair name a viariable
 - fix ALB Request Scaling Policy
 - Add CFN helper cripts to send success signals to ASG Creation policy
+- upgrade python on ubuntu 18 (or just use ubuntu 20?)